+171. Additional information has been identified that may be required to assess an application for a commercial release of the GM canola, or to justify a reduction in limits and controls.

+172. This includes:

-- 170. Additional information has been identified that may be required to assess an application for a commercial release of the GM canola, or to justify a reduction in limits and controls. - 171.
-This includes: - compositional characterisation of the GM canola lines, particularly with respect to potential for increased toxicity - biomolecular characterisation of the GM canola lines, particularly with respect to potential for increased allergenicity - additional phenotypic characterisation of the GM canola lines, particularly with respect to increased tolerance to abiotic stresses leading to potential for increased weediness.
+- compositional characterisation of the GM canola lines, particularly with respect to potential for increased toxicity - biomolecular characterisation of the GM canola lines, particularly with respect to potential for increased allergenicity - additional phenotypic characterisation of the GM canola lines, particularly with respect to increased tolerance to abiotic stresses leading to potential for increased weediness.

-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-- 172. The risk assessment concludes that the proposed limited and controlled release of GM canola poses negligible risks to the health and safety of people or the environment as a result of gene technology.
-These negligible risks do not require specific risk treatment measures. - 173.
-If a licence were issued, conditions would be imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+173. The risk assessment concludes that the proposed limited and controlled release of GM canola poses negligible risks to the health and safety of people or the environment as a result of gene technology.
+These negligible risks do not require specific risk treatment measures.

+174. However, licence conditions have been imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.